RZM44/Semantic-segmentation/README.md

 # Semantic-segmentation
- Group courseworks for the Machine Learning Practical course at the University of Edinburgh
+ Group coursework for the Machine Learning Practical course at the University of Edinburgh
 ## Clone the project
 ```bash
 git clone https://github.com/ZQZ44/Semantic-segmentation.git